justinhaaheim/Coaching-App---React-Native/README.md

 - [ ] Create setting to switch between two different versions of Arena
 - [ ] Implement file storage to save state between closings-openings of the app
 - [ ] Create a Reset button for the list of qualities

+#### Publishing:
+- [ ] Initiate process to get developer license.
+- [ ] Test the app on multiple different layouts.
+Do necessary scaling to accomodate larger/smaller devices.

 #### Second Screen/Route:
 - [ ] Project: Create a second app screen/route that hosts the most recent Note from Justin, first just images, and then make it possible to display the textual note.